 Is My Ex-Girlfriend’s Anger A Sign She Wants Me Back?

-It’s a sign that she’s at least is thinking about you.
+It’s a sign that she is thinking about you.
 That doesn’t mean she wants you back though.

 However, if she has a rational reason for being angry, getting to the root of the problem can give you a much better chance at reconciliation.